hczhu/TickerTick-API/README.md

 ## Introduction

-Welcome to the TickerTick API!
+Welcome to the TickerTick API.

 The TickerTick API provides fresh and relevant stock news stories through a powerful query language.
 The API covers all companies listed in US stock markets([around 20,000 tickers](https://api.tickertick.com/tickers?n=100000)) and [hundreds of top startups](https://api.tickertick.com/tickers?n=100000&p=.).
 The source websites of the news stories include around ten thousand websites.